Bancha/BanchaTouchClient/README.md

 Bancha Touch Client
 =============================

-This Project uses the [Bancha Test Project](https://github.com/Bancha/BanchaTestProject) as backend and provides a Sencha Touch 2 client for mobile devices.
+This project uses the [Bancha Test Project](https://github.com/Bancha/BanchaTestProject) as backend and provides a Sencha Touch 2 client for mobile devices.
-This sample shows how to retrieve and submit data to a CakePHP Application using Bancha.
+This sample shows how to retrieve and submit data to a CakePHP application using Bancha.

 [Live demo](http://samples.banchaproject.com/touch)

 How to setup the project
 ------------------------
 Please setup the whole [Bancha Test Project](https://github.com/Bancha/BanchaTestProject), it includes this project as submodule.
+Then copy Sencha Touch 2.2.1 into the subfolder **sencha-touch/**.

 More information